 Substance abuse counseling is a combination of treatment and support to help people break free from drug or alcohol addiction.
-This specific type of therapy is often a key part of rehabilitation programs, like those offered at The Recovery Village, so clients can overcome substance dependence mentally and emotionally.
-People will work with a licensed addiction counselor or substance abuse counselor (titles vary while the therapeutic goals remain the same) in a clinical setting to address issues like mental health, behavior patterns and treatment options.
+This specific type of therapy is often a key part of rehabilitation programs so clients can overcome substance dependence mentally and emotionally.
+Clients will work with a licensed addiction counselor or substance abuse counselor (titles vary among states, but the therapeutic goals remain the same) in a clinical setting to address issues like mental health, behavior patterns and treatment options.
 Substance abuse counseling may involve:

 - Talk therapy sessions

 - Practicing skills and behaviors necessary for recovery